 What do the latest guidelines say about genetic testing for cancer?

 If you are interested in learning about cancer genetic testing, check out our online course, Hereditary Cancer Testing.
-Join Dr. Jeanette McCarthy, a genome scientist and leading educator in the field of precision medicine, to learn how to implement cancer genetic testing in your practice.

-Walk away with the confidence to begin offering genetic testing for cancer to your patients!
+Or join us for our next workshop and walk away with the confidence to begin offering genetic testing for cancer to your patients!

 Hereditary Cancer Resources

 Find practical resources for implementing hereditary cancer testing, such as: